 The various savannas around the world are home to different types of animals.
 South American savannas are home to deer, rhea, and capybaras, while Australia’s savannas are home to kangaroos, wallabies, and wombats.

 Regional Expressions of Savanna Biomes

 Tropical savannas biomes vary depending on their location around the world.
 The most familiar expression of savannas is the savannas found in East Africa, which are full of Acadia trees.
 This includes the famous Serengeti Plains found in Tanzania.
 Africa is home to most of the savanna biome and almost half of the continent is considered savanna.

 South America has savannas as well, but these are much less diverse in terms of species than the East Africa savannas.
 The savannas in South America consist of around 2.5 million square kilometers, running through parts of Colombia, Brazil, and Venezuela.
 Short twisted trees dot the landscapes of the Brazilian savannas.

 Australia is home to savannas in the northern part of the continent.
 The region is full of eucalyptus trees and kangaroos, as well as saltwater crocodiles, frill-necked-lizards, and venomous snakes.

 Preserving Tropical Savannas

-Tropical savannas or grasslands are biomes which support a diverse array of animals, and protecting them is important.
+Tropical savannas or grasslands are biomes that support a diverse array of animals, and protecting them is important.
 Savannas can degrade due to overgrazing from livestock, and invasive species brought to savanna biomes by humans can alter the makeup of native animal and grass populations.

 Furthermore, large swaths of savannas around the world have been cleared out to make room for the development of agriculture or housing.
-Savannas and grasslands should be carefully managed and protected so that the biome can continue to support the animals that play a critical part of our planet’s complex ecosystem.
+Savannas and grasslands should be carefully managed and protected so that the biome can continue to support the animals that play a critical part in our planet’s complex ecosystem.